 PRACTICAL EXPERIMENT 2019

 With the help of an engineering student from Belgium, the Foundation funded the development of a test rig designed to improve knowledge of the proposed wind turbine mast and folding solar wings.
 A humble Ford Transit was the donor vehicle.

-WATER BASIN - This compact unit re-circulates water using vanes and pumps that are put into the tank for drag and wave tests.
+WATER BASIN - This compact unit re-circulates water using vanes and pumps that are placed in the tank for drag tests, and removed for other wave and wind handling experiments.
 The tank can be emptied and refilled in forty minutes.
 Twenty minutes for each transfer to and from an underground holding tank.
 This unit is ideal for low cost conceptualization, before detailed CFD, or other development.

 TANK TEST MODEL APRIL 2021

 The next phase of development is to complete a 1:20 model for stability and floatation testing in our water basin (above).
 Note the fans to simulate cross winds in rough seas, where the Elizabeth Swann has a rotary sail and wings of considerable span that could generate significant roll for a hull that is unable to compensate for a harsh environment.

 We already have a number of consortium members (CFD, Naval Architect, Stressing, Drives, Hydraulics), but are seeking additional partners (Hull fabrication, solar panels, batteries, shipboard robotics and Navigation AI).
 Please contact the Foundation with your interest.